Skip to Content

 Poland is also one of the easiest places to get European citizenship by descent, so it’s not surprising that many people are considering moving to Poland.

 How do I know what I’m talking about?
-I think I have a unique perspective on the subject as I’m originally Polish, but I left years and years ago.
-Until I considered moving to Poland again and I did for a few months here and there and had a perfect expat experience myself as I wasn’t registered for anything and was basically dealing with the same things expats and digital nomads have to deal with in Poland.
+I think I have a unique perspective on the subject as I’m originally Polish, but I left years ago.
+That meant when I moved back to Poland for a few months here and there, I wasn’t registered for anything and was basically dealing with the same things expats and digital nomads have to deal with in Poland.

 Is Poland Good for Expats?

-Or the fact that Polish sandwiches called kanapki are made with just one slice of bread and served for breakfast, lunch, dinner, or anything you want really.
-Poles even eat Kaizer rolls in two separated pieces, unless it’s on the go.
+Or the fact Polish sandwiches called kanapki are made with just one slice of bread and served for breakfast, lunch, dinner, or anything you really want.
+Poles even eat Kaizer rolls in two open pieces, unless it’s for kids on the go.

-One thing is important to mention because people tend to believe Poland is overly cold.
-Winters tend to get colder than in other spots in Western Europe, it’s still not nothing to northern US winters.
+One important thing to mention is the weather because people tend to believe Poland is overly cold.
+Winters tend to get colder than in other spots in Western Europe, but it’s still nothing to northern US winters.

 Do They Speak English in Poland?

-English is fairly widely spoken in Poland in bigger cities as just over a third of Poles overall reported as being able to speak English to some degree.
-But, this doesn’t you won’t encounter issues in public institutions, shops or with some people.
+English is fairly widely spoken in Poland and in bigger cities as just over a third of Poles overall reported as being able to speak English to some degree.
+But, this doesn’t you won’t encounter issues in public institutions, shops, or with some people.

-I still remember a situation in which my friends were trying to buy cheese at the big supermarket in Warsaw and the code wouldn’t scan and they kept going back and forth with the lady who could only say “no cheese” and trying to take it away, and my friends responding “why”.
-Until some other customer came over and helped.
+I still remember a situation in which my friends were trying to buy cheese at the big supermarket in Warsaw, the barcode wouldn’t scan and they kept going back and forth with the lady who could only say “no cheese” trying to take it away, and my friends responding “why”.
+I watched this situation evolve for a bit, but in the end, someone came over and helped.

 Moving to Poland: Is It Easy?